Appeal your removal order

 Who can appeal

-• you are a permanent resident of Canada, or
+• a permanent resident of Canada, or

-• you are a Convention Refugee or Protected Person
+• a Convention Refugee or Protected Person

 Who cannot appeal